 Virgili G, Bini A. Laser photocoagulation for neovascular age-related macular degeneration.
 Cochrane Database Syst Rev 2007; (3): CD004763.

-Wormald R, Evans Jennifer R, Smeeth Liam L, Henshaw Katherine S. Photodynamic therapy for neovascular age-related macular degeneration.
+Wormald R, Evans J, Smeeth L, Henshaw K. Photodynamic therapy for neovascular age-related macular degeneration.
 Cochrane Database Syst Rev 2007; (3): CD002030.

 IQWiG health information is written with the aim of helping